 Precedent is the Crown’s and the Court’s excuse for disrespecting Sarah Beckett and you

 At first blush, the principal of precedent seems like a sensible doctrine.
 Wait a minute though.
 We are dealing with precedent run amok in the hands of a liberal and cowardly judiciary and a lazy crown.

 In their hands, precedent and the sentencing protocol derived from it have seen British Columbia become the most drug infested province in Canada.
 Additionally, our murder rate is among the highest in Canada.
-So, why would anybody deem it effective and continue to heavily rely on it?
+So, why would anybody deem precedent effective and continue to heavily rely on it?
 I think the courts need to rely on “common sense” instead.

 Still though, we mush forward with that very standard that brought us to this point, as we continue to use it as our guidepost to determine whether or not current sentencing standards are fair.

 Does that not seem wrong to you?
 How about insane!

 Let’s examine precedent a little deeper for a moment.
 In order for the court to appear reasonable, it most often picks a sentence somewhere between the top of the precedent sampling of sentence severity and the bottom of the precedent sampling of sentence severity.

 The long term effect of this is that the sentencing standard of severity, when judged by precedent, is gradually lowered.
 This is due to the fact that the top third or so of the sentences given based on a sampling gradually declines because judges rarely hand down the maximum sentence.
 Therefore, over time the average sentence declines.
 It’s simple grade school math.